MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 1. **Hybrid RunBook Worker Execution:**
     - The RunBook, executed within the Certification Authority server configured as a Hybrid RunBook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.
     - Leveraging Azure connectivity, the script within the RunBook connects to Azure to retrieve the certificate's template name used during its generation.
+In this context, the "certificate template" is the configuration component of the certification authority that defines the attributes and purpose of the certificates to be generated.
     - Subsequently, the script interfaces with the Key Vault, initiating a certificate renewal request.
 This request results in the generation of a Certificate Signing Request (CSR).
 The CSR is generated by Azure Keyvault itself, leveraging the same template used to generate the original certificate.
 This ensures that the renewed certificate aligns with the predefined security policies.
 For details about the security involved in the authentication and authorization process, refer to the [Security](#security) section.

 1. **RunBook starts the certification authority renewal process:**
 The script downloads the CSR and submits it to the Certification Authority.

 1. **Certificate renewal:**
- The Certification Authority generate a new certificate based on the correct template and send it back to the script.
+ The Certification Authority generate a new x509 certificate based on the correct template and send it back to the script.
 This ensures that the renewed certificate aligns with the predefined security policies.

 1. **Certificate Merging and Key Vault Update:**
 The script merges the renewed certificate back into the Key Vault, finalizing the update process.